Welcome to ACC Admissions

 |No, you are automatically exempt if you are:|

 Important!
-Your TSI status does not affect your admission to ACC but is used for course placement.
-Students who are not yet TSI complete must enroll in a course designed to strengthen skills in reading, writing, or math.
+TSI scores do not affect your admission to ACC but assist with course placement.
+Students who do not meet the minimum TSI scores will be directed to developmental education courses to strengthen skills in reading, writing, or math.

 Follow the registration steps each semester you attend ACC.